Category Archives: Breast Cancer

 Tuesday – The results Are In

-My doctor was kind as he delivered the news, having no idea that I was not in the privacy of my office or home.
+My surgeon was kind as he delivered the news, having no idea that I was not in the privacy of my office or home.
 He told me he had the results, and that it wasn’t good news.
 I braced myself, expecting the words that followed to be stage 4, spread everywhere kind of news.
-He quietly explained that the pathology reports comes in 2 parts.
+He quietly explained that the pathology report comes in 2 parts.
 The initial result and the detailed result.
 The detailed report would come in a few days, but at this point they knew the following:

 It is an aggressive, malignant cancer, that is probably estrogen based.

 The lymph node is confirmed to be cancerous as well.

 I asked, “Is the left breast clear?”